nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![Sequence Diagram of Find Student](images/FindStudentSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: ℹ️ **Note:** The lifeline for `FindStudentCommandParser`, `FindStudentCommand`, `NameContainsKeywordPredicate` should end at the Destroy Marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `FindStudentCommandParser`, `FindStudentCommand`, `NameContainsKeywordPredicate` should end at the Destroy Marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>